 come back to tell the living they can never die.

-Our legs became tangled in each others’ like the roots of a flame tree
+legs tangled in each others’ like roots of a flame tree

-Now your hands go on feeling in the dark for me but I am gone
+Now your hands feel in the dark for mine but I am gone

 where smoke goes.

-All my friends are sparrows and the moon is white as wonder bread.
+Now all my friends are like sparrows and the moon is white as wonder bread.

-Our wings go on beating against that light.
+Our wings will go on beating against this light.

 I tell you there is a kind of dancing here

-just not the kind the rich will pay good money for.
+just not the kind the rich pay good money for.